 The efficacy and safety of nirsevimab were evaluated in two randomised, double-blind, placebo controlled multicentre trials (D5290C00003 [Phase IIb] and MELODY [Phase III]) for the prevention of MA RSV LRTI in term and preterm infants (GA ≥29 weeks) entering their first RSV season.
 Safety and pharmacokinetics of nirsevimab were also evaluated in a randomised, double-blind, palivizumab-controlled multicentre trial (MEDLEY [Phase II/III]) in infants GA <35 weeks at higher risk for severe RSV disease, including extremely preterm infants (GA <29 weeks) and infants with chronic lung disease of prematurity, or haemodynamically significant congenital heart disease, entering their first RSV season and children with chronic lung disease of prematurity or haemodynamically significant congenital heart disease entering their second RSV season.

 Safety and pharmacokinetics of nirsevimab were also evaluated in an open-label, uncontrolled, single dose multicentre trial (MUSIC [Phase II]) in immunocompromised infants and children ≤24 months of age.

+Efficacy and safety of nirsevimab were also evaluated in one randomised open-label multicentre trial

+(HARMONIE, Phase IIIb), compared to no intervention, for the prevention of RSV LRTI

+hospitalisation in term and preterm infants (GA ≥29 weeks) born during or entering their first RSV

+season (not eligible to palivizumab).

 Efficacy against MA RSV LRTI, MA RSV LRTI hospitalisation, and very severe MA RSV LRTI in term and preterm infants (D5290C00003 and MELODY)